pgbackrest/pgbackrest/README.md

 - [Configuration reference](http://www.pgbackrest.org/configuration.html) for creating pgBackRest configurations.

-## Contributions

-Contributions to pgBackRest are always welcome!
-Please see our [Contributing Guidelines](https://github.com/pgbackrest/pgbackrest/blob/main/CONTRIBUTING.md) for details on how to contribute features, improvements or issues.

-## Support

-pgBackRest is completely free and open source under the [MIT](https://github.com/pgbackrest/pgbackrest/blob/main/LICENSE) license.
-You may use it for personal or commercial purposes without any restrictions whatsoever.
-Bug reports are taken very seriously and will be addressed as quickly as possible.
-Please report bugs [here]({[github-url-base}]/issues).

-Creating a robust disaster recovery policy with proper replication and backup strategies can be a very complex and daunting task.
-You may find that you need help during the architecture phase and ongoing support to ensure that your enterprise continues running smoothly.
-There are a variety of PostgreSQL support companies that can provide this service.

 ## Sponsorship

 pgBackRest would not exist without sponsors.
 Writing new features, fixing bugs, reviewing contributions, answering questions from the community, and maintenance all take a considerable amount of time.
-Please consider a [sponsorship](https://github.com/sponsors/dwsteele) if you use pgBackRest in your enterprise.

 Current sponsors: [Supabase](https://supabase.com).